-Teams shall provide two independent and different means of securing the solar collector.
+Teams shall provide two independent and different means of securing the solar collector (top shell of the car) to the chassis.
 The two independent and different methods requirement is meant to provide additional reliability.
 The two methods could be for example 1) perimeter locking and 2) back-up lanyard.